 If you have an unanticipated conflict arise and are unable to pick up, we ask that you contact us ASAP (detailed contact info will be provided prior to the first CSA pick up) and we’ll figure out how to make sure you get your share the following week.
 Since we have a lot to keep track of between growing veggies and going to CSA pick up and market, we ask that you please contact us whenever you know you have a conflict.
 If you do not contact us to let us know, we will not be able to ensure you get your share.

 An added bonus to our pick up sites is that while you’re at the P.A.
-Bowen Farmstead store or the Waldorf Farmers Market, you can also shop for other amazing local products!
+Bowen Farmstead store, the Waldorf Farmers Market, or the Greenbelt Farmers Market, you can also shop for other amazing local products!

 We’d love to have you join our CSA!
 Please head over to the CSA Sign Up page to do so.